Techtonica/curriculum/web/html-forms.md

 ```

 #### Submit and Action for Non AJAX Form
-- *Submit* : After the user enters the details which are asked, the data or the information is passed for further processing.
+- *Submit* : When the user enters the details which are asked, the data or the information is passed for further processing.
 Input field of type submit is taken to submit the data.

-- *Action* :  and action is specified corresponding to it.
+- *Action* :  The action attribute defines the action to be performed when the form is submitted.
-The get request includes all the data in the URL.
+The method attribute specifies the HTTP method to be used when submitting the form data.
+It can be of the following types:
+1. Get : In this the form is sent as a URL variable.
+This is the default method while submitting the data.
+2. Post : In this the form is sent as HTTP post transaction.
+It is preferred to use when the form contains personal details.

 Following code, the snippet shows the illustration of the submission of the form.
 ```